Looking for the perfect 7 Day Japan Itinerary 2023? This is the only guide you’ll need!

-I think it’s safe to say that Chureito Pagoda is an incredible sight to witness at the end of your 7 day Japan itinerary!
+I think it’s safe to say that Chureito Pagoda is an incredible sight to witness at the end of your 7 days in Japan.

 WHERE TO STAY IN TOKYO

-Tokyo has thousands of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Tokyo to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Tokyo has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Tokyo to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 VISA FOR JAPAN